 Reconstruction of an effective Hamiltonian generally begins with a trial Hamiltonian, whose form is iteratively modified until the experimental data are reasonably reproduced.
 In each iteration, the effective Hamiltonian, as an operator on a specified Hilbert space, can always be expanded as a linear combination of linearly independent operators.
-A key step in the Hamiltonian-reconstruction process is to determine the effective-Hamiltonian parameters, which are coefficients for the operator combinations, by minimizing the theory-experiment deviation.
+A key step in the Hamiltonian-reconstruction process is determining the effective-Hamiltonian parameters, which serve as the coefficients for the operator combinations, by minimizing the deviation between theory and experiment.
 If significant theory-experiment deviation remains after the Hamiltonian parameters are optimized, a redefinition of the Hilbert space is necessary.
-While calculating measurable quantities with a known effective Hamiltonian is straightforward when the underlying Hilbert space is numerically manageable, extracting effective-Hamiltonian parameters from experimental data is usually challenging, similar to mathematically inverting transcendental functions.
+While calculating measurable quantities with a known effective Hamiltonian is straightforward when the underlying Hilbert space is numerically manageable, extracting effective-Hamiltonian parameters directly from experimental data is usually challenging.
 In the absence of experimental inputs, \textit{ab initio} calculations have been used to determine effective Hamiltonians including their parameters, such as in $\bf k\cdot \bf p$ models~\cite{jocic2020ab}.
-Nevertheless, experiments are eventually required to benchmark the accuracy.
+Nevertheless, experimental measurements are ultimately required to benchmark their accuracy.